 In early September 2019, moisture sensors were placed into nine pots sited across a bench within an irrigation block in both the Commercial Control and RDI treatments.
 Sensors were wired to Advanced Dataloggers with telemetry and substrate moisture content readings from individual sensors were averaged every 15 min within treatments and uploaded into a Cloud Report and displayed on a data dashboard.
 A weather station also provided real-time estimates of Vapour Pressure Deficits in the glasshouse to be calculated.
 The NIAB EMR team used these real-time data sets to impose the RDI treatment from 16 September 2019 to 10 October 2019, although frequent visits to site were made to make measurements of plant height, substrate moisture content, pore E.C. and plant-and-pot weights.
 During this time, four drying cycles were imposed on the RDI crop, with a target lower substrate moisture content of 10-12% before pots were re-irrigated.
-Nine fertigation events was the same in both treatments.
+Nine fertigation events were applied to the Commercial Control during this period; the duration of irrigation events was the same in both treatments.

 Measurements of plant height were made once or twice weekly on six labelled plants within the Commercial Control and RDI irrigation blocks by the grower team.
 More detailed measurements of plant height were made weekly by the NIAB EMR team.
 Height data were plotted using a poinsettia growth model used by the nursery.
-When measured after the end of the RDI treatment on 10 October 2020, the average height of RDI-treated plants was 26.5 \pm 0.6 cm, compared to an average Commercial Control plant height of 27.7 \pm 0.9 cm.
+When measured after the end of the RDI treatment on 10 October 2020, the average height of RDI-treated plants was 26.5 ± 0.6 cm, compared to an average Commercial Control plant height of 27.7 ± 0.9 cm.